skippergraz/ExamenRecorder-main/README.md

 Just a note from my side, this is almost my first Swift project (I did a small project about 5 years ago and pulished it on the Appstore within a few days for fun).
 I am heavily using the Windsurf/Claude 3.5 Sonnet AI to move forward and fix my bugs and learn.
 It's great for me.

 To run this project, you need a paid Apple developer account, otherwise you will not be able to use cloudkit.
 In Sign&Capabilities, add your own team and bundle identifier.
+Be aware that in the simulator sometimes is not working fine for recording and playing the audios, on a device it works fine.
+I´m using a macbook pro M1.